-While Mom preferred a simple tune about some lonely bloke taking a cab around and around the block for a glimpse of someone named Mary.
-Waiting for my mother to finish hemming my skirt, I couldn't stand to just stand there, over and over, every little second, till she was done, cutting and sticking, pinning my new clothes into place.
-III.
+Waiting

+for her to finish

+hemming my skirt,

+I couldn't stand to just

+stand there, over and over,

+every little second,

+till she was done,

+cutting and sticking, pinning

+my new clothes into place.

 My heart understands, I think.

 Forgiveness is when the mind

 goes around and around

 the problem of wrong

 behavior, and cruelty.
 It just keeps going